-- Is there a name for empanadas in japanese?
+- Is there a quick-reference card for HLSL (DX9 or DX11)?

 Just how “locked” are resonant-chains of exoplanets thought to be?

 The Phys.org news item Discovery of new planet reveals distant solar system to rival our own outlines the recent announcement of results using AI to help search Kepler photometric (transit-method) data for exoplanets.
 Near the end is the paragraph: